duworldtech/construction-site-safety-app/README.md

-# Construction Safety App — Bootstrap, Shared Core, and API Scaffold
+# Construction Safety App — Bootstrap, Shared Core, API, and Web Scaffold

 This repo is a monorepo managed with Turborepo and pnpm.